Add “Power Options” Cascading Menu in Windows 7 and Later Desktop Context Menu

 If you want to remove the new "Power Menu" in future, you can run the "Remove Power Menu.REG" file included in the ZIP file.
 It'll remove the menu.

-NOTE 1: The new "Restart with Boot Options Menu" shortcut will help you in restarting Windows 8 in advanced startup options screen so that you can access troubleshooting options such as Safe mode, system restore, refresh or reset PC, disable driver signature option, etc. Generally you need to press Shift key while clicking on Restart option present in Charms Bar to access this boot options screen but using this shortcut you can directly launch it.
+NOTE 1: The new "Restart with Boot Options Menu" shortcut will help you in restarting Windows 8 and later in advanced startup options screen so that you can access troubleshooting options such as Safe mode, system restore, refresh or reset PC, disable driver signature option, etc. Generally you need to press Shift key while clicking on Restart option present in Charms Bar to access this boot options screen but using this shortcut you can directly launch it.
 You can check this link to learn more about boot options menu screen.

 NOTE 2: If you don't know about Hybrid Shut down, its a new type of shut down introduced in Windows 8.
 Its faster than the traditional shut down process.
 Check out this topic for more info.